KoharaKazuya/BatteryLocomotive/README.md

 Adds three battery locomotives.

+Battery locomotives run on electric energy.
 When the train is stopped, it is charged as long as it is within range of a electric pole.

 Battery locomotives are unlocked by researching specialized technology.